CNLouisLiu/LViewLoL/README.md

 You need Visual Studio 2017 to compile this.
 Dependencies:
   1. python39: dlls and includes are already in project.
-You need to install python 3.9 and make sure you add it to PATH
+You need to install python 3.9 for 32bits (Make sure you check the Add to PATH checkbox in the installer: https://www.python.org/ftp/python/3.9.0/python-3.9.0.exe)
   3. aws-lambda: dlls and includes are already in project (was used for authentication)
   3. directx 11: Must install directx end user runtimes: https://www.microsoft.com/en-us/download/details.aspx?id=35 .Extract this and run dxsetup
   4. boost::python.
 Due to the size of the boost libraries you must compile boost::python yourself: